mwat56/pageview/README.md

 	//	`aURL` The address of the web page to process. func CreateImage(aURL string) (string, error) { … }

-The returned string is the name of the image file.
+The returned string is the name of the generated image file.
-If you combine it with the directory you passed to `SetCacheDirectory()` you get the complete path/filename to locally access the image.
+If you combine it with the directory returned by `CacheDirectory()` you get the complete path/filename to locally access the image.

-There are some more functions which you will barely – if ever – need; for details refer to the [source code documentation](https://godoc.org/github.com/mwat56/pageview)
+There are a few more functions which you will barely need; for details refer to the [source code documentation](https://godoc.org/github.com/mwat56/pageview)

 ## Libraries